BrunoVieiraL/id_Card/README.md

 # my_card

 Just a simple visitor card but in app format.
+Developed in Polimorfismo lessons.

 ## Getting Started